MayaPosch/libnymphcast/README.md

 After this, the project can be compiled using a C++11 capable GCC compiler and make.

 After calling `make` in the root of the project folder, the library can be found in the `lib/` folder in a platform-specific sub-folder.
+Installation of the library and headers is performed with `sudo make install` or `make install` (MSYS2).

 ## MSVC ##